Best 10 SAST Tools For Development Teams (2026)

 Aikido packages SAST within a broader platform that also covers DAST, SCA, CSPM, secrets detection, and runtime protection through its Zen in-app firewall.
 We think this fits best for small to mid-sized teams drowning in alerts from traditional SAST tools who want a unified security platform with transparent pricing.

 Onboarding praise comes through consistently.
 Teams describe immediate, clear insights without the usual SAST noise.
-Support earns strong marks for responsiveness and genuine investment in customer success.
+Support earns strong marks for responsiveness and real investment in customer success.
 The platform iterates quickly on product improvements.
 Something to be aware of is that advanced customization and reporting need work for larger, regulated environments.
 Deeper configuration controls and granular policy tuning would help complex enterprise setups.

 We think Aikido works best for teams prioritizing developer experience and actionable findings over exhaustive configuration options.
 The all-in-one approach suits teams consolidating security tooling.
 The transparent public pricing and open-source tooling build trust.
 For enterprises needing advanced policy controls, evaluate whether the current customization depth meets your requirements before committing.